Dirk Hebel: Brentford

 Hebel signed for Third Division club Brentford on a free transfer on 25 August 1998.
 He made regular appearances until Boxing Day 1998 and made his final appearance for the club in a 3–1 victory over Brighton & Hove Albion before injury ended his season.
 Hebel made 19 appearances during the Bees' Third Division championship-winning 1998–99 season.
 A family situation saw Hebel turn down a new contract in 1999, in order to return to Germany.

 Return to Germany

 Hebel signed for Oberliga Nordrhein club Bonner SC during the 1999 off-season.
 He made 19 appearances during the 1999–00 season and scored one goal.
 Hebel joined Oberliga Nordrhein club SCB Preußen Köln during the 2000 off-season.
 He made 26 appearances and scored five goals during the 2000–01 season, helping the club to a second-place finish behind Bayer Leverkusen II.
 Hebel wound down his career with spells at VfL Köln 99, FC Junkersdorf and SF Troisdorf, before retiring in 2005.
 During the 2003–04 season, he helped SF Troisdorf win promotion to the Verbandsliga Mittelrhein.

-Post-retirement
+Post-playing career

 In 2002, Hebel became a FIFA-registered agent and set up the Fussballmarkt agency.
 He has represented players such as Marco Reus, Jeremie Frimpong, Salih Özcan, Thilo Kehrer, Lars Stindl, Ismail Jakobs, Joel Pohjanpalo, Jacob Bruun Larsen, Marcel Hartel or Coach Edin Terzić.